Skip to content

 Event Types

-Both SSE and WebSocket send the same event types with the same structure.
+Both WebSocket and SSE send the same event types with the same structure.

 connected - Connection Established